flauwekeul/honeycomb/README.md

 ### General

+- [ ] Functions/methods should also accept strings for compass directions.
 - [x] ~~Do something with this: [https://www.redblobgames.com/grids/hexagons/#map-storage](https://www.redblobgames.com/grids/hexagons/#map-storage)?~~ A `Map` works fine
 - [x] There should be a way to loop over hexes in a grid with **transducers**?
 Experimented with this and I couldn't get it to work when a grid was traversed multiple times before being run (triggering the transducer).
 Surprisingly, it had a significant performance drop (more than 50%).
 Don't know what caused it though, probably the combination of transducers and traversers that don't fit well together.
 Might investigate more in the future.
 - [ ] Add an abstraction for the grid store (currently a plain `Map`).
 So that instead of doing this: `grid.store.set(someHex.toString(), someHex)`, one can do this: `grid.store.set(someHex)`.
 Or maybe even separate methods for adding hexes (that throws when the hex is already present), updating hexes (that throws when the hex isn't present) and setting hexes (that doesn't throw when the hex is already present).